croqaz/img-db/docs/readme.md

 ## rename

 Rename (and move) images.
 This command doesn't use, and doesn't create a DB.<br>
+BE CAREFUL WITH RENAME!
+If you provide a bad name template, you WILL OVERWRITE AND LOSE your images!<br>
 By default the search is not deep, only the images in the immediate folder are renamed.<br>
 If you want to create dynamic folders, specify them in the --name flag.<br>
 Useful if you have folders with all kinds of images, random names, and you want to normalize all names by using different properties extracted from the images.<br>